Written by

 Longer USB cables can cause problems with some devices as well.
 If your cable is longer than 6 feet, try a shorter cable to see if that might be the cause.

-Advanced solutions for USB device not recognized or working problems
+Advanced solutions for USB device not recognized or working

-If none of the previous steps fix your USB device, it's time to move onto some more technical solutions.
-These aren't that complicated so don't worry if you're not a serious techie _ we'll walk you through each solution.
+If none of the previous steps fix your USB device, it's time to move on to some more technical solutions.
+These aren't that complicated, so don't worry if you're not a serious techie _ we'll walk you through each solution.

 Important: Make sure you have a backup of your data